roverdotcom/checkbridge/README.md

 checks](https://developer.github.com/v3/checks/) from other command-line utilities.

-## Usage
+## About

-If you're using GitHub actions, this project is probably overkill for your needs.
-Instead, take a look at [Lint Action], which is both more full-featured and doesn't require you to create a GitHub app and install it.
+If you're using GitHub actions, have a look at [Lint Action] instead, which is both more full-featured and doesn't require you to create a GitHub app and install it.

 The use case this was designed for is when you have an existing CI system that is **not** running via GitHub actions, and you'd like to use [GitHub checks].